fermyon/spin/docs/content/rust-components.md

 > Without the `allowed_http_hosts` field populated properly in `spin.toml`,
 > the component would not be allowed to send HTTP requests, and sending the
-> request would generate in a "Destination not allowed" error.
+> request would result in a "Destination not allowed" error.

 We just built a WebAssembly component that sends an HTTP request to another service, manipulates that result, then responds to the original request.